 Manholes and Manhole Covers Information

-Manholes allow access to underground piping, meters and facilities.
+Manholes allow access to underground piping, meters, and facilities.
 Manholes perform a variety of functions.
 They allow access to meters, which read liquid flows to things such as sanitary sewer lines.
-They allow access to underground cables and telecom facilities and variety of other functions.
+They allow access to underground cables and telecom facilities and serve a variety of other functions.
 Manhole access ports are sometimes referred to as manways.
-Construction, dimensions specifications, manhole cover specifications, and features are all important parameters to consider when searching for manholes and manhole covers.
+Construction, dimension specifications, manhole cover specifications, and features are all important parameters to consider when searching for manholes and manhole covers.

 Features common to manholes and manhole covers include integral flumes, access ladders, gas detectors, lights, power outlets, and vents.
 Flumes are integral, watertight chutes that are built into the manhole.
 An access ladder allows a person to climb into the manhole.
 Gas detectors measure the level of gas in the manhole.
 They usually have an alarming device connected to signal a dangerous situation.
 Integral lighting is built into some manholes.
 Power outlets can be located inside the manhole.
 Some manholes have the option of motorized and non-motorized vents.

 David Buchwald / CC BY-SA 3.0

 Read user Insights about Manholes and Manhole Covers